data-visualization-society/Welcome/slackChannels.md

 **Moderators:** TKTK

-## Events
-**Purpose:** Post upcoming events that you think would appeal to members

-**Moderators:** TKTK

 ## Gov-and-civic
 **Purpose:** where people working in government and civic tech can connect and talk about the unique challenges that comes with that work.

-**Moderators:** TKTK

-## help
-**Purpose:** A place to connect those who need help with those who enjoy helping / teaching.
-Post here if you need any support with data visualization work.
-Requests should be focused and specific, as it’s hard to respond to general requests for help.

 **Moderators:** TKTK